 There are designated home infusion providers for a select number of specialized pharmacy products and drug administration services.
 These providers offer clinical management of drug therapies, nursing support, and care coordination to member with acute and chronic conditions.
 Medications offered by these providers include, but are not limited to, medications used in the treatment of hemophilia, pulmonary arterial hypertension, immune deficiency, and enzyme replacement therapy.

 Injectable, Infused, or Inhaled Medications services may be subject to prior authorization including step therapy and place of service requirements and restrictions.
-Please review Neighborhood's Exchange formulary.

 Laboratory Tests

 Covered laboratory tests include but are not limited to: